kazuto-nishimori/Open-Source-GIS/lab8/index.md

 #### Demographic and Health Surveys (DHS)

 [DHS]( https://dhsprogram.com/What-We-Do/Survey-Types/DHS.cfm) is conducted by [USAID]( https://www.usaid.gov/) every five years and collects nationally representative high-volume data on health and population in developing countries.
 This survey is conducted at the household level, but to protect confidentiality, the geospatial information is not available at this scale.
 Instead, several neighboring households are grouped together into a cluster, and the cluster’s coordinates are randomized within a certain area (5km radius for rural areas and 2km for urban) that does not cross the district border.
 There are around 850 clusters in Malawi (area of 120,000 km2).
 This data contains several hundred columns for each household documenting anything from the number and type of cattle to respondent’s smoking habit.
 We used data from 2010 as the authors had done, but unfortunately it cannot be shared due to DHS’s policy.
-Fortunately, the data is easily obtainable but it does require a formal request.
-Here ere you can download the metadata: [DHS_metadata.text](/DHS_metadata.text), [DHS_Survey_Vars.pdf](/DHS_Survey_Vars.pdf.
+Fortunately, the data is easily obtainable via their website but it does require a formal request.
+Here you can download the metadata: [DHS_metadata.text](/DHS_metadata.text), [DHS_Survey_Vars.pdf](/DHS_Survey_Vars.pdf).
 )
 #### Traditional Authority shape file
-The shape file for the TA was obtained here
+The shape file for the TA was obtained via the [GADM database](http://www.gadm.org).

 #### Malawi lakes shape file
-The shape file for the major lakes of Malawi was obtained through the [Malawi Spatial Data Platform]( http://www.masdap.mw/)
+The shape file for the major lakes of Malawi made by OpenStreetMap was obtained through the [Malawi Spatial Data Platform]( http://www.masdap.mw/) and

+#### Download files
+Download Malawi lake shapefile [here](/major_lakes.shp).
+Download TA and DHS cluster shapefiles [here](/mwi_data.zip).

 ### Retracing the steps <a name="rac-b"></a>
 We followed Malcolm et al.’s methodology and instructions (where they existed) to attempt to reproduce the Adaptive Capacity map.
 However, the results were much less than satisfactory, even though we started with the same dataset as the authors.
 We attribute this to the significant holes in their explanation of important decisions (i.e. sources of biases) that went into the production of the map.

 To create this map, the first step is to add a column to our survey data table that indicates the id of the TA in which it resides, since the results will later be aggregated by TA.
 However, the survey data has no coordinate information, only the cluster id.
-So, we added a TA id column to the DHS cluster shapefile and this column was populated using a simple `st_intersects()` operation with the TA layer.
-Then, this TA id column was joined to the survey table via cluster id.
+So, we add a TA id column to a separate shapefile containing the point geometries of the clusters and this column is populated using a simple `st_intersects()` operation with the TA layer.
+Then, this TA id column is joined to the survey table via cluster id.

-Then, we looked at the metadata of the survey to locate the columns that the authors referenced.
-There was some guesswork involved, for example, the authors did not specify what animals count as livestock.
+Then, we look through at the metadata of the survey to locate the columns that the authors referenced.
+There is some guesswork involved, for example, the authors did not specify what animals count as livestock.
 These are the columns we chose to use.

 ```
 household id: hhid